-Online applications close at midnight on 31 October 2017.
+The closing date for 'on-time' applications made online is midnight on 31 October 2018.
 Do not wait until the last minute to make your application in case your computer crashes or your address or the schools you are applying for are not available on the online system.
-Our offices close for enquiries at 5pm on 31 October 2017.
+Our offices close for enquiries at 5pm on 31 October 2018.
 If we receive your application after this, it will be treated as a late application.
 If you intend to move address during the admissions process, please apply to the borough that you will be living in on the closing date and follow the advice in the 'What happens if my circumstances change?' section.
 There is a full timetable of events on page 40.